randkego/topican/README.md

     * topican_by_nouns_on_csv.py: fix main signature and add param to parser.parse_args so that topican_by_nouns_on_csv can be called from the command line; remove nargs='+' type for exclude_words
 * 0.0.23
     * topican_by_nouns_on_csv.py: if exclude_words is True, nltk.download('stopwords')
+* 0.0.24
+    * README.md: in the usage examples, nltk.download('stopwords') not 'wordnet'

 ## Contributing